MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnection.md

 }
 ```

-Returns the object of created connection.
+Returns the object of the created connection.

 In case of an error, we can capture the error response as follows: